Electric arc furnace: Other electric arc furnaces

 In a steel plant, a ladle furnace (LF) is used to maintain the temperature of liquid steel during processing after tapping from EAF or to change the alloy composition.
 The ladle is used for the first purpose when there is a delay later in the steelmaking process.
 The ladle furnace consists of a refractory roof, a heating system, and, when applicable, a provision for injecting argon gas into the bottom of the melt for stirring.
 Unlike a scrap melting furnace, a ladle furnace does not have a tilting or scrap-charging mechanism.

 Electric arc furnaces are also used for production of calcium carbide, ferroalloys, and other non-ferrous alloys, and for production of phosphorus.
 Furnaces for these services are physically different from steel-making furnaces and may operate on a continuous, rather than batch, basis.
 Continuous-process furnaces may also use paste-type, Søderberg electrodes to prevent interruptions from electrode changes.

 Such a furnace is known as a submerged arc furnace, because the electrode tips are buried in the slag/charge, and arcing occurs through the slag, between the matte and the electrode.
+The casing and casing fins of the electrode melt the electrode paste through electrical current passing through the electrode casing and heat from the furnace.
 A steelmaking arc furnace, by comparison, arcs in the open.
 The key is the electrical resistance, which is what generates the heat required: the resistance in a steelmaking furnace is the atmosphere, while in a submerged-arc furnace, the slag (or charge) supplies the resistance.
 The liquid metal formed in either furnace is too conductive to form an effective heat-generating resistance.

-Amateurs have constructed a variety of arc furnaces, often based on electric arc welding kits contained by silica blocks or flower pots.
-Though crude, these simple furnaces can melt a wide range of materials, create calcium carbide, and more.

 Cooling methods

 Smaller arc furnaces may be adequately cooled by circulation of air over structural elements of the shell and roof, but larger installations require intensive forced cooling to maintain the structure within safe operating limits.
 The furnace shell and roof may be cooled either by water circulated through pipes which form a panel, or by water sprayed on the panel elements.
 Tubular panels may be replaced when they become cracked or reach their thermal stress life cycle.

 Spray cooling is the most economical and is the highest efficiency cooling method.
-A spray cooling piece of equipment can be relined almost endlessly; equipment that lasts 20 years is the norm.
-However while a tubular leak is immediately noticed in an operating furnace due to the pressure loss alarms on the panels, at this time there exists no immediate way of detecting a very small volume spray cooling leak.
-These typically hide behind slag coverage and can hydrate the refractory in the hearth leading to a break out of molten metal or in the worst case a steam explosion.
+A spray cooling piece of equipment can be relined almost endlessly.
+Equipment that lasts 20 years is the norm.
+While a tubular leak is immediately noticed in an operating furnace due to the pressure loss alarms on the panels, at this time there exists no immediate way of detecting a very small volume spray cooling leak.
+These typically hide behind slag coverage and can hydrate the refractory in the hearth, leading to a break out of molten metal or in the worst case a steam explosion.